- As low as $173/Night

 Settle in for a movie on the 42” intelligent tv.
 Please note we do not have cable TV or local TV channels, but do offer Netflix, Prime, and Disney+.

-We also think you will appreciate our pretty shower experience, complete with Carrera stone detailing, stained glass and antique pottery displays.
+We also think you will appreciate our impressive shower experience, complete with Carrera stone detailing, stained glass and antique pottery displays.
 All of our bath hair and skin care products are Aveda, selected for quality and environmental stewardship.
 There is also a washer and dryer in the unit for your use.
 Please note that the bathroom area is open concept.
 See the floor plan in the photo section for more detail.

 No other listing in Beaufort's Old Point can boast a half acre property for your enjoyment!
 In the gardens, you will find over 30 sculptures, a table and chairs for outdoor dining, and a fire pit and charcoal grille for your use.